 It is generally said that honey doesn’t go bad.

-Indeed, people do report consuming honey that has been left at the back of a shelf for 10 years or so – usually saying it has part crystallized and darkened in color, but is otherwise edible.
+Indeed, people do report consuming honey that had previously been left at the back of a shelf for 10 years or so – usually saying it has part crystallized and darkened in color, but is otherwise edible.

 So, why is it that honey can remain edible for so long – why does it not ‘go off’?

 The reason for honey’s longevity is due to its chemical composition.

 In short, there are three important characteristics of honey that retard microbial growth:

 Firstly, honey has a low pH.
 The pH of honey is about 3.9 – making it quite acidic.